PatEast/Webmaster-Tools/Webpage-Approval-Checklist.md

 ## __ Do audio and video media have easily accessible transcripts?

-No information should be presented in a format that not all people can access.
+Information should be presented in a format that all people can access.
+For audio and video, this means having transcipts for people with impaired hearing.

 ## __ Is critical content presented first and foremost?